 As part of Study No. 3.6.5, several different types of protections were identified on lands within the Project boundary and within 200 ft of the Project boundary using publicly available information (FirstLight, 2015i).
 These protections include agricultural preservation restrictions and conservation restrictions.
 Approximately 715 acres of conserved land in the State of Massachusetts were identified as either within the Project boundary (approximately 414 acres) or within 200 ft of the Project boundary (approximately 301 acres).
 The purpose of the conservation protections fall into four categories: wildlife management; recreation; natural, undeveloped, and scenic; and agricultural preservation.
-The majority of the land conserved within the Project boundary is conserved for agriculture and wildlife management while the majority of the land conserved within 200 ft of the Project boundary is conserved for agriculture and recreation.
+The majority of the land conserved within 200 ft of the Project boundary is conserved for agriculture and wildlife management while the majority of the land conserved within 200 ft of the Project boundary is conserved for agriculture and recreation.
 This information was obtained from the MassGIS Protected and Recreational Open Space data layer.
-There were no conserved lands identified within the Project boundary or within 200 ft of the Project boundary in New Hampshire or Vermont.
-This information was based on data collected from the National Conservation Easement Database.
-An online search of land trusts and land conservation organizations working in the vicinity of the Projects did not identify any additional conserved lands within the Project boundary or within 200 feet of the Project boundary.
+There were no conserved lands identified within the Project boundary or within 200 ft of the Projects did not identified within the Project from the National Conservation Easement Database.
+An online search of land trusts and land conserved lands within the Project boundary or within 200 feet of the Project boundary.